Henry Davies (journalist): Political activity

-By the end of 1889 Davies strength began to fail.
+By the end of 1889 Davies' strength began to fail.
 Working on his newspaper he may be said literally to have died in harness.
-His last expedition out of doors was to visit the Parish Church to inspect the windows presented by his friend, Mr W. H. Gwinnett and the town to the Parish Church, on which occasion the Cheltenham Chronicle recorded that he called at their office, and exchanged friendly greetings from his bath chair.
-The last letter which he wrote was addressed to the Mayor offering to the public library one of the volumes which had become his property after being donated to the Philosophic Institution during its existence.
-There is a memorial window in the North transept of the Parish Church and in this, his children dedicated a pane representing St John to his memory.
+His last expedition out of doors was to visit the parish church to inspect the windows presented by his friend, Mr W. H. Gwinnett and the town to the church, on which occasion the Cheltenham Chronicle recorded that he called at their office, and exchanged friendly greetings from his bath chair.
+The last letter which he wrote was addressed to the mayor offering to the public library one of the volumes which had become his property after being donated to the Philosophic Institution during its existence.
+There is a memorial window in the North transept of the parish church and in this, his children dedicated a pane representing St John to his memory.

-"A long innings, and not ill played withal, and if some strokes fell short, and others were misjudged, the score at the close is one of which "his field" – a town he loved – will speak with some just pride and satisfaction."